anajilly/fizzbuzz_swiftnav/README.md

 ```
 ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (dev)$ ./fizzbuzz -h
-usage: ./fizzbuzz [options] [&lt;n&gt;]
+usage: ./fizzbuzz [options] [<n>]
   options:
     -? | -h   print this message and exit
     -v        increase verbosity. -v may be specified many times
     -z        use zero as the first Fibonacci number
     -s3,5p    supress the report of 3 and 5 as primes
     -lf       add linefeed after each F_n report
-    -a        add an asterisk after each BuzzFizz which is not deterministically prime
+    -a        add an asterisk after BuzzFizz when the report, with very low probability, may be inaccurate
     <n>       consider only the first <n> Fibonacci numbers.
 (The default is to run until Ctrl+C is pressed)
 ```